fank-cd/python_leetcode/Problemset/happy-number/README_EN.md

 ## Description

-<p>Write an algorithm to determine if a number is &quot;happy&quot;.</p>
+<p>Write an algorithm to determine if a number <code>n</code> is &quot;happy&quot;.</p>

-<p>A happy number is a number defined by the following process: Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1.
-Those numbers for which this process ends in 1 are happy numbers.</p>
+<p>A happy number is a number defined by the following process: Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals 1 (where it will stay), or it <strong>loops endlessly in a cycle</strong> which does not include 1.
+Those numbers for which this process <strong>ends in 1</strong> are happy numbers.</p>

+<p>Return True if <code>n</code> is a happy number, and False if not.</p>

 <p><strong>Example:&nbsp;</strong></p>